ypid/event-processing-framework/README.md

 ## Terminology

-* Event: A log or metric.
+* Event: A log "line" or metric data point.
+Events always have a timestamp from when they originate attached to them.
 * Host: Device with an IP address from which events originate/are emitted.
 * Agent: A program on a host shipping events to the aggregator (either directly or indirectly via a queuing system or other program like Rsyslog).
 * Aggregator: A program on a dedicated server that reads, parses, enriches and forwards events (usually to a search engine for analysis).